advance100/doc_webpack/how-to-write-a-loader.md

 ### mark dependencies

-If a loader uses external resources, they **must** tell about that.
+If a loader uses external resources (i. e. by reading from filesystem), they **must** tell about that.
 This information is used to invalidate cacheable loaders and recompile in watch mode.

 ``` javascript
 // Loader adding a header